Jason Pierre-Paul: 2011

-Pierre-Paul played a big role in the Giants' playoff run where they competed against the New England Patriots in Super Bowl XLVI and won by a score of 21–17.
-He was ranked 24th by his fellow players on the NFL Top 100 Players of 2012.
+Pierre-Paul also played a big role in the Giants' playoff run, culminating in their 21-17 defeat of the New England Patriots in Super Bowl XLVI.

-2012 season
+2012

-On October 28, 2012, against the Dallas Cowboys in Week 8, Pierre-Paul caught his first career interception and returned it for a touchdown.
+On October 28, 2012, against the Cowboys in Week 8, Pierre-Paul caught his first career interception and returned it for a touchdown.
 He finished the 2012 season with 6.5 sacks and 43 total tackles.
 He was named to the Pro Bowl.
 He was ranked 55th by his fellow players on the NFL Top 100 Players of 2013.

-2013 season
+2013

 On June 3, 2013, Pierre-Paul underwent back surgery to remove a herniated disc.
-He returned for Week 1 for the game against Dallas and recorded a solitary sack.
-Against the Packers, he intercepted a pass by Scott Tolzien, which he returned for a touchdown in the 27–13 victory.
+He returned for Week 1 for the game against the Cowboys and recorded a solitary sack.
+Against the Green Bay Packers, he intercepted a pass by Scott Tolzien, which he returned for a touchdown in the 27–13 victory.
 For his game against the Packers, Pierre-Paul earned NFC Defensive Player of the Week.

-2014 season
+2014

 Pierre-Paul finished the season with 12.5 sacks, 77 tackles, three forced fumbles, and six passes defended.

-2015 season
+2015

-On March 3, 2015, the New York Giants placed the franchise tag on Pierre-Paul.
+On March 3, 2015, the Giants placed the franchise tag on Pierre-Paul.
 Reports indicated that the tag was non-exclusive, which meant that Pierre-Paul could negotiate with other teams, and the Giants had the right to match any offer or receive two first-round picks as compensation.
-On July 4, 2015, Pierre-Paul sustained a serious hand injury in a fireworks accident at his home after detonating a firework in his hand, blowing off a significant portion of his finger.
+On July 4, 2015, Pierre-Paul sustained a serious hand injury in a fireworks accident at his home after detonating a firework in his hand, losing a significant portion of his finger.
 Four days later he had his right index finger amputated.
 He signed a one-year deal with the team on October 27.
 He was placed on the Giants' active roster on November 7.
 Pierre-Paul lost substantial weight in the hospital following the injury and had to play the season with a "monstrous padded club" on his injured hand, both of which adversely affected his play.